 - Consider Over-the-Counter Calming Supplements

 Some dogs respond well to herbal calming remedies.
 If you decide to try some, be sure to introduce them to your dog gradually, so they don’t associate the smell with your absence.
 At first, place a few drops of the remedy on your dog’s bedding, so they come to associate the scent with their safe space.
 This helps many dogs feel more relaxed in their space when their owner is gone.
+Find out more about calming supplements for dogs here.

 - Leave your Dog with some Background Noise